 Questions as: What is optimal development in different cultures worldwide and how does this impact up on the educational infrastructures and services, as our societies grow more diverse?’
 ‘How do larger international organizations impact upon our educational systems and decision making?’ and ‘How do media impact upon children’s wellbeing apart from traditional settings of socialization such as the family and schools?’ are addressed in this minor.

 The minor develops a comparative perspective on youth and education including cross-cultural and cross-national levels.
 You will learn how cultural diversity plays a role in multi-cultural societies for issues of child raising, parenting and education.
 You will also be acquainted with how the effects of media on children’s wellbeing play out in culturally different settings.
 And finally, you will be familiarized with how global or international developments affect teaching and learning across continents and countries.
-Apart from these disciplinary orientations, you will be offered qualitative methodological skills which allow you do analyze and study this kind of cross-cultural and cross-national dimensions of education and pedagogy.
+Apart from these disciplinary orientations, you will be offered qualitative methodological skills which allow you do analyse and study this kind of cross-cultural and cross-national dimensions of education and pedagogy.